sevidmusic/Roady/README.md

    that a Route should be served in response to.

- - A collection of Named Positions that correspond to the Named Positions provided by a layout.
+ - A collection of Named Positions that correspond to the Named Positions provided by Roady's UI.
 These Named Positions are used to structure the collective output of all of the Route's that respond to the same Request.

  - A Relative Path to a `php` file, `html` file, `css` file, or `javascript` file.

-For example, the following `json` defines a single Route:
+For example, the following `json` defines a single Route to a `html` file named `output-file.html`:

 ```json
 {